patricoferris/___blog/blogs/well-typed-stack.md

 For now it pulls the blog content to a `trunk` branch and exposes the modified data to the `data` branch.
 Unfortunately, [due to an ocaml-git issue](https://github.com/mirage/ocaml-git/issues/364) syncing doesn't quite work yet.
 In the meantime the live site pins [this version](https://github.com/patricoferris/irmin/tree/mirage-site) of ocaml-git to always pull everything to a fresh repo.

+The `sync` function then just carries around with it the git store type which has a mutable store.
+On syncs we either produce a fresh store or assign the new store to the old one... not pretty, but it works.

 ### Graphql

 As mentioned, data for the client is exposed with a Graphql endpoint.
 Using the Irmin CLI tool from the blog repository a Graphql schema can be generated.